Ageshks/js-calculator/README.md

 - calculator using javascript
- and the front end using the html and css
+ and the frontend using the html and css